naveenailawadi/Protegy/README.md

     - [Corey Schafer Threading Tutorial](https://www.youtube.com/watch?v=IEEhzQoKtQU)
 - multiprocessing allows multiple functions to run in parallel, allowing you to use the full resources of your computer
     - [Corey Schafer Multiprocessing Tutorial](https://www.youtube.com/watch?v=fKl2JW_qrso&t=313s)
+- make a New York Times Scraper!
+    - Note: I do not advocate doing this outside of educational purposes.
+Please purchase a subscription if you wish to read the newspaper regularly.
+    - make a class to house your methods
+        - make a function that gets all the headlines from the homepages
+        - make a function that stores the text (all the p tags) from each article in its own text file
+            - you can see how to make files in Multiprocessing/make_file.py (note: you can also append to files with the 'a' mode)
+    - solution in Multiprocessing/NYTScraper.py

 ## Web Development
 - learn web development from the ground up (understand html, css, backend, and frontend)